In countries with proportional representation, effective, cooperative governments are the norm

 How do these mechanisms affect policy performance in concrete ways?

-Consider that compared to countries using winner-take-all voting systems, countries using PR, on average:
+Compared to countries using winner-take-all voting systems, countries using PR, on average:

 - Have higher scores on the Yale Environmental Index and more success at controlling carbon emissions and transitioning to renewables